ES-07/docusaurus-documentation/docs/AWS Cloud.md

 # AWS

-As previously refered in the [Project Presentation](https://es-docusaurus-documentation.netlify.app/docs/hello/), this project has several modules and diferent technologies.
-In the course *Software Enginner*, one of the focus is to explore Amazon Web Services (AWS).
+As previously referred in the [Project Presentation](https://es-docusaurus-documentation.netlify.app/docs/hello/), this project has several modules and different technologies.
+In the course *Software Engineer*, one of the focus is to explore Amazon Web Services (AWS).

 AWS is a cloud computing platform offered by Amazon.com.
 It provides a range of services including computing, storage, networking, database, analytics, machine learning, security, and more.
 These services can be used to build, deploy, and run applications, websites, and other services.